Robertfarb/whiteboarding-curriculum/w12/day4.md

 * **Graduation Day**
   * Celebrate!
 You've graduated a/A!
-  * Have some drinks and snacks with your cohort, alums, and a/A staff at 6pm
+  * Recruiting fair at 6pm.

 <!-- LINKS -->